-The main goal of IM is to make sure that all the relevant data are stored in a structured way so they can be accessed when needed and used for decision-making purposes.
-The goal of Knowledge Management is to provide employees with the right level of skills so they can make better decisions in their day-to-day jobs.
+IM is all about making sure that all the relevant data are stored in a structured way so they can be accessed when needed and used for decision-making purposes.
+Knowledge management software provide employees with the right level of skills so they can make better decisions in their day-to-day jobs.

 The Future of IM

-The future of managing information is promising, but it is not without challenges.
+The future of managing information is promising, but it is not without uncertainty.